HallaSurvivor/Blog/_posts/2022-07-11-infinity-categories.md

 For answers to both of these questions, I'll see you in the [last post][11] of this ~~trilogy~~... tetralogy?

-Maybe it's best to call it a trilogy with a long quasi-categorical ~bonus post~.
+Maybe it's best to call it a trilogy with a long quasi-categorical ~[bonus post][12]~.

 Take care, all ^_^

 ---

 [^1]:
-    As one concrete reason to do this, in chain complexes with
+    Think about $\mathsf{Top}$ where we invert all the (weak) homotopy equivalences, or chain complexes of modules where we invert all the quasi-isomorphisms.

 [^2]:
     Notice this is exactly what we do to make (co)homological computations